ethereum/portal-network-specs/witness.md

 #### Simple stack machine execution

 One simpler implementation of these rules can be a stack machine, taking one instruction from the left of the witness and applying rules.
-That allows to rebuild a trie in a single pass.
+That allows one to rebuild a trie in a single pass.